 When ALH is found after a needle biopsy, additional surgery is not always necessary.
 You and your doctor will decide whether surgery is right for you.Back to top

 Breast Cancer Screening

 Women with either type of atypical hyperplasia should have regular breast exams and breast imaging tests.
 You and your doctor will decide what type of breast imaging is best for you, based on your personal history.
 At Memorial Sloan Kettering (MSK), we recommend a physical exam with a breast specialist and breast imaging every year.Back to top

 How to Lower Your Risk for Invasive Breast Cancer

-Tamoxifen and raloxifene are medications that lower the risk of breast cancer by blocking the effects of estrogen, a hormone that influences the development of many breast tumors.
+Tamoxifen (Nolvadex®, Soltamox®) and raloxifene (Evista®) are medications that lower your risk of breast cancer by blocking the effects of estrogen.
+Estrogen is a hormone that supports the growth of many breast tumors.
 These medications only reduce your risk of estrogen receptor-positive breast cancer, which is the most common type.
 They will not reduce your risk of estrogen receptor-negative cancers.

 Bilateral prophylactic (PRO-fih-LAK-tik) mastectomy is the surgical removal of both breasts to try to prevent breast cancer.
-This surgery is seldom used to lower the risk of breast cancer in women with ADH or ALH.Back to top
+This surgery is rarely used to lower the risk of breast cancer in women with ADH or ALH.Back to top